Andrew Wingfield Digby: Oxford University

 Wingfield Digby made his first-class debut for Oxford University against Warwickshire in 1972.
-Wingfield Digby played 39 first-class matches for the University, his final first-class match coming against Cambridge University in 1977.
+He played 39 first-class matches for the University, his final first-class match coming against Cambridge University in 1977.
 In his 39 first-class matches he scored 720 runs at a batting average of 12.41, with three half-centuries and a high score of 69 against Sussex in 1975.
 With the ball he took 96 wickets at a bowling average of 33.87, with four five wicket hauls and best figures of 5/79 against Warwickshire, on debut.
 In the field he took 20 catches.

 In 1975, he made his List A debut for the Combined Universities against Worcestershire in the Benson and Hedges Cup.
 Wingfield Digby made nine List-A appearances for the Combined Universities from 1975 to 1977, his final List A match coming against Nottinghamshire in the 1977 Benson and Hedges Cup.
 He took 11 wickets for the team at an average of 29.18, with best figures of 3/28.

 Dorset

 Wingfield Digby made his Dorset debut in 1972, playing a single match for the county in the Minor Counties Championship against Wiltshire.
 Resuming in 1976, Wingfield Digby played 69 Minor Counties matches for Dorset, his final match coming against Buckinghamshire in the 1990 Minor Counties Championship.

 In 1986 he made his List A debut for Dorset against Somerset in the first round of the NatWest Trophy.
 He played five List A matches for Dorset, his final match coming against Hampshire in the 1992 NatWest Trophy.
 He had a lean time with the ball, taking only two wickets at an average of 136.00.
 He also represented the Minor Counties in a single List A match against Somerset in the 1989 Benson and Hedges Cup.

-He captained Dorset in 1988 when they won their first trophy, the Minor Counties one-day competition, beating Cambridgeshire by two wickets in the final.
+Wingfield Digby captained Dorset in 1988 when they won their first trophy, the Minor Counties one-day competition, beating Cambridgeshire by two wickets in the final.
 He attracted widespread controversy during the season when he instructed one of his bowlers to bowl 14 consecutive wides, conceding 60 runs, including 56 extras, in an over, in order to turn a Minor Counties Championship match against Cheshire that had been heading for a draw into a close contest.
 As a result of the over Cheshire needed 53 from 10 overs instead of 113 from 11 overs, and they went for the runs.
 In the end Dorset won by 18 runs.